denten-books/plain-text/1-chapter.md

 ingests reels of tape.
 But unlike telegraphs or film projectors, the ingested symbolic representation becomes effectively, by definition, a part of the machine's internal configuration.
-Remember that in constructing his contraption, Turing has a human in mind.
+Remember that in constructing his contraption, Turing continusly appeals to the model of human cognition.
 A child in the process of reading or doing mathematics similarly "ingests" symbols.
-These symbols really do become a part of the mental apparatus, affecting a change in brain states on some real and empirically observable neurological level.
+These symbols really do become a part of the child's mental apparatus, affecting a change in brain states on some real and empirically observable neurological level.
 Turing's machine is capable of similar internalization.

 Where the child converts symbol into brain states, the machine transforms software (symbol) into hardware (configuration).
 The machine does not just scan, it "reads" in the Platonic sense.
 It internalizes and becomes "aware."
 Consider by contrast the action of a film projector.
 Unlike a Turing machine, the projector does not internalize film reels.
-The film reel passes through without leaving a trace on the mechanism.[^ln1-reading]
+The film reel passes through without leaving a trace within the mechanism.[^ln1-reading]

 In addition to "reading," Turing's machine must be able to write.
 Turing wrote that "in some configurations in which the scanned square is blank (*i.e.* bears